Title IX Policy

 Supportive Measures: Individualized services reasonably available that are nonpunitive, non-disciplinary, and not unreasonably burdensome to the other party while designed to ensure equal educational access, protect safety, or deter Sexual Harassment.
 Supportive Measures may include, but are not limited to, counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact, and other similar measures.

 III.
 Internal reporting

 The college has designated certain officials of the college as Officials with Authority.
 Officials with Authority must report observed or disclosed incidents of Sexual Harassment to the Title IX Coordinator within 24 hours of the observation or disclosure, absent extraordinary circumstances.

 All employees of the college have mandatory reporting obligations related to physical or sexual abuse of persons under the age of 18.
 Certain medical and mental health professionals are also required to report allegations of elder abuse.

 See the Title IX Coordinator Resource Page for more information on reporting, including anonymous reporting options.

-V. Confidential Resources
+IV.
+Confidential Resources

 Students who are unsure whether they want to file a Formal Complaint may undertake confidential discussions with a counselor in the Health & Counseling Center, a SHARE advocate, or the Program Director for Sexual Health, Advocacy, and Relationship Education.
 Faculty and staff may undertake confidential discussions with a counselor through the Employee Assistance Program or with the Program Director for Sexual Health, Advocacy, and Relationship Education.

-VI.
-Response Procedures
+V. Response Procedures